Shaping our Future: Update on the AVDF Strategic Plan

 The Arthur Vining Davis Foundations’ Board of Trustees is in the final stages of our strategic planning process.
 Given this, the AVDF staff is no longer inviting new grant proposals through 2016.
 The next deadline for Letters of Interest (LOIs) and proposals will be November 1, 2017, unless our strategic plan calls for specific unsolicited grant proposals in the interim.

-Once the Board of Trustees completes its strategic plan, I will brief you on the outcome by the end of March 2017.
+Once the Board of Trustees completes its strategic plan, I will brief you on the outcome by April 15, 2017.
 We are deeply grateful for your patience and cooperation during this time and all of us look forward to working with you in 2017 and 2018.

 Nancy J. Cable, Ph.D.